 Rinse with a fluoride mouthwash.
 Using a mouthwash that contains fluoride can help prevent tooth decay and get rid of any bacteria or leftover food you may have missed while brushing.

-Don’t use a mouthwash straight after brushing however, and don’t eat or drink for 30 minutes after using mouthwash.
+Don’t use a mouthwash straight after brushing, however, and don’t eat or drink for 30 minutes after using mouthwash.
 If you use a mouthwash with alcohol, you may get a very dry mouth.
-You can avoid this by using an alcohol-free mouthwash such as Colgate Plax Mouthwash Cool Mint 250ml, which also includes fluoride.
+You can avoid this by using an alcohol-free mouthwash.

 Floss daily!
 Flossing helps to prevent gum disease and bad breath by getting rid of pieces of food and plaque from between your teeth.
 Plaque is a sticky substance made of bacteria, which can irritate the gums and cause swelling.
-Check out our minty dental floss (50m) which will help to keep your mouth feeling fresh.
+Check out our dental floss and tools, which will help to keep your mouth feeling fresh.

 Follow our flossing technique below: